Zak-Sheikh/Zak-Sheikh/README.md

 - 🚀 **Deployed** multiple fully functional projects to production using modern dev tools & GitHub Pages.
 - 📱 **Designed & launched** a native iOS fitness app with persistent storage and an interactive UI.
 - 🌐 **Built & optimized** a marketing website for a housing services business, improving accessibility, mobile performance, and SEO.
-- 💡 Recognized for creating **user-friendly interfaces** and **efficient backend solutions** that balance performance with maintainability.
+- 💡 Recognized for creating user-friendly interfaces and efficient backend and systems solutions that balance performance with maintainability.

 ---